mameshini/ai-cookbook/src/langchain/README.md

 ### Chat Agent with Tool Usage

 The chat agent pattern demonstrates how to create an interactive AI assistant that can use external tools.
+Agents use LLMs and have access to tools so that they can chain actions and reasoning to do larger and more complex tasks.

 Key features: chained prompt, model, AgentExecutor, tools, and memory.
-This chain implements the "ReAct" (Reason + Act) pattern, where the agent can:
+This agent implements the "ReAct" (Reason + Act) pattern, where the agent can:

 1. Reason about what tools it needs
 2. Act by calling those tools